AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 - Add custom CSS classes to each menu item in the backoffice
 - Display the property editor as full width in the back office (Hide the label)
 - Enter an image url, id, guid or udi for each menu item this will be converted to the relevant url on render
+- TagHelper for Umbraco V9
+- GetLinkHtml extension for Umbraco V8 and V9

 ### Installation